theprocessguru/CBA/ECONOMIC_GROWTH_IMPLEMENTATION_PLAN.md

 ---

-This implementation plan creates a powerful economic growth engine that leverages the best of both GoHighLevel's automation capabilities and your platform's real-time data tracking to drive unprecedented economic growth for Croydon businesses.
+This implementation plan creates a powerful economic growth engine that leverages the best of both MYT Automation's automation capabilities and your platform's real-time data tracking to drive unprecedented economic growth for Croydon businesses.

 The phased approach ensures manageable implementation while delivering immediate value, with each phase building on the previous to create a comprehensive economic development ecosystem.